macdeacon99/terraform-training-jamfpro/hack_day_1/README.md

 4. Use the Jamf Pro Terraform Provider to:
    - Import existing resources.
    - Build Terraform files that accurately describe your environment.

 ---

+## GitHub Setup

+In order to start this Hack, you will need a copy of this repo, to ensure that you can contribute your work as a team.

+Follow these instructions:

+1. Sign in to your GitHub account
+2. One member of the team should fork this repo
+3. Each member of the team should clone this repo
+4. Each member of the team should create a branch of the repo (use the format `feat-initials`)
+5. Each member should commit to their branch
+6. Once confident in the work that has been completed, a Pull Request should be opened to contribute all the work into main
+7. One member of the team should then apply this code to the Jamf Instance / Or this will be applied by a Terraform Workspace

+---